fgerick/fgerick.github.io/_pages/cv.md

 ## Education

-#### PhD in geophysics (since 2017)
+#### PhD in Earth, Space and Environmental sciences (2017 - 2020)
 *Équipe Géodynamo, ISTerre, Université Grenoble Alpes*

+Fast Magneto-Coriolis Modes and Pressure Torques arising from Torsional Alfvén Modes in Planetary Cores

 In collaboration with the Earth and Planetary Magnetism Group at Institute of Geophysics, ETH Zürich.
+Under the supervision of Dominique Jault at ISTerre and Jerome Noir at ETH Zurich.

 #### MSc in Physics of the Earth and Atmosphere (2015 - 2017)
 *University of Cologne*